-Manchester City's Torres joins Barcelona
+Man City's Torres joins Barcelona

 Spain forward Ferran Torres has joined Barcelona from Manchester City, signing a contract until June 2027 with a 1bn euro (£842m) buyout clause.

-The 21-year-old forward returns to Spain just 18 months after leaving Valencia to join City.
+The 21-year-old forward returns to Spain in a £46.3m deal just 18 months after leaving Valencia to join City.

-Neither club has confirmed how much the deal is worth but it was previously believed to be £46.3m.

 In October, Ansu Fati and Pedri signed contract extensions with Barca that contained 1bn euro release clauses.